 Animals are adapted to obtain and digest food and help them avoid being eaten themselves.
-By looking at the unique characteristics of African animals, students will understand food webs and learn how to classify animals based on their diet.
+By looking at the unique characteristics of African animals, students will understand food webs by classifying animals based on their diet.

-Students investigate living animals and analyse skulls to classify species based on their structural adaptions for obtaining and digesting food – and to avoid being eaten themselves.
+Students investigate living animals and analyse skulls to classify species based on their structural adaptions for obtaining and digesting food, and to avoid becoming prey.
 By analysing this food web, students will understand the impact if a species is lost.
-This understanding highlights the importance of ecosystems and the need for conservation programs.
+This understanding highlights the importance of healthy ecosystems and the need for conservation programs.

 Students will learn:

 - How organisms can be classified based on their adaptations to obtain and digest food